FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-properties/readme.md

 #spring.autoconfigure.exclude=org.springframework.cloud.stream.function.FunctionConfiguration
 ```

-* When UniConfig starts, it will first check if there are any *default properties* in the database that it could configure
+On startup, UniConfig checks the database for any default properties to configure:
-  * If *default properties* are in the database -> UniConfig instance will use it with manually refresh properties.
+- If default properties are found in the database, UniConfig manually refreshes its property values to use those in the database.
-  * If not -> UniConfig instance will use its properties and, once loaded, will save them to a database
-    for a next UniConfig instances.
+- If no default properties are found, UniConfig uses its existing properties and, once loaded, saves them in the database for the next UniConfig instances.

-* At the end of Spring initialisation the *Refresh Bus Endpoint* will be called.
-It refreshes *default properties*
-  to the database values in all UniConfig instances connected via kafka refresh topic.
-This second refresh during
-  UniConfig startup cycle is needed if several instances started exactly at the same moment and there were no ready
-  property values in the database to synchronise their properties, especially encryption keys.
+At the end of Spring initialisation, the *Refresh Bus Endpoint* is called.
+This refreshes default properties with the database values for all UniConfig instances connected via the Kafka refresh topic.
+A second refresh during the UniConfig startup cycle is required if several instances were started simultaneously and the database contains no property values to synchronize for properties (especially encryption keys).

-* At application runtime, if user uses *update-properties RPC* with *default properties* on input -> UniConfig will
-  update the properties in database and then use the *Refresh Bus Endpoint* call, which will reload properties in all
+At application runtime, if the *update-properties* RPC is used with default properties on input, UniConfig updates the properties in the database.
+It also calls the *Refresh Bus Endpoint*, which reloads properties for all UniConfig instances connected via Kafka.
-  connected via kafka UniConfig instances.

-How to disable UniConfig Cloud Config and how the properties will be set up:
+### UniConfig startup without UniConfig Cloud Config

+UniConfig startup without UniConfig Cloud Config:
 ![startup-without-ucc](startup-without-ucc.jpg)

-* First, before starting UniConfig, we must disable Cloud Config using the following properties
+* Before starting UniConfig, disable Cloud Config by using the following properties:

 ```
 # Uniconfig cloud settings - depends on kafka connection